s-dismas/Pdf/README.md

-These are the TeX files for my project to create a newly typeset edition of the (original, circa 1600) Douay-Rheims Bible.
+These are the PDF files for my project to create a newly typeset edition of the (original, circa 1600) Douay-Rheims Bible.

 I am using ConTeXt as the typesetting engine.
 You can find out more